brownman/weather_API/README.md

 ## mission

-- Download open weather data for the next 5 days:`npm run download:forecast`
+- Download open weather data for the next 5 days and do various tasks.

+- The app is working on local data, to update the data please run: `npm run download:forecast`
 - Run tests: `npm run test`
-- Run app: `npm start app`
+- Run app: `npm run start`